twinnydotdev/twinny-docs/src/content/docs/teams/plugins.md

 Restoring is done from the shell with the gateway stopped: `twinny-server backup restore <archive> --config <file>` prints what would be written where, and `--yes` does it.
 Archives are ordinary gzipped tar files (with a manifest whose hashes are checked) when not encrypted, so they open with `tar` too.

-## Slack
+## Slack, Discord and Teams

-Post what the other plugins report to the channels you choose, through Slack incoming webhooks (Mattermost and Rocket.Chat take the same messages): a review finished or asked for changes, a pull opened, checks failed, a backup was made or failed, a backend went down or came back.
+Post what the other plugins report to the channels you choose: a review finished or asked for changes, a pull opened, checks failed, a backup was made or failed, a backend went down or came back.
+Slack through incoming webhooks (Mattermost and Rocket.Chat take the same messages), Discord through channel webhooks as embeds, Microsoft Teams through a Workflows webhook as Adaptive Cards.
 One webhook per channel, each picking its events, with a **test** button and a log of recent deliveries.
 Webhook URLs are kept on the server and never shown again.

 ## Without a licence